Jbscheyser/Maps/README.md

 # Maps
-Its a map of the usa.
+Its a (Low quality) map of the usa.

-(Good luck decoding this, school admin of my system.)

 https://jbscheyser.github.io/Maps/